OpenAI’s Jeff Clune on deep learning’s Achilles’ heel and a faster path to AGI

 Clune helped cofound Uber AI Labs in 2017, following the acquisition of Geometric Intelligence, and is one of seven coauthors of a paper called “Learning to Continually Learn” published Monday on arXiv.

-Teaching AI systems to learn and remember thousands of tasks is what the paper coauthors call a long-standing grand challenge of AI.
+Teaching AI systems to learn and remember thousands of tasks is what the paper coauthors call a long-standing “grand challenge” of AI.
 Such systems can enable the creation of AI systems that can handle and remember a range of tasks, and Clune believes AI like ANML is key to achieving a faster path to the greatest challenge: artificial general intelligence (AGI).

-In another paper Clune wrote before joining OpenAI — a startup with billions in funding aimed at creating the world’s first AGI — Clune argued a faster path to AGI can be achieved through improving meta-learning algorithm architectures, the algorithms themselves, and the automatic generation of training environments.
+In another paper Clune wrote before joining OpenAI — a startup with billions in funding aimed at creating the world’s first AGI — he argued a faster path to AGI can be achieved through improving meta-learning algorithm architectures, the algorithms themselves, and the automatic generation of training environments.

 “If you had a system that was searching for architectures, creating better and better learning algorithms, and automatically creating its own learning challenges and solving them and then going on to harder challenges … [If you] put those three pillars together … you have what I call an ‘AI-generating algorithm.’
 That’s an alternative path to AGI that I think will ultimately be faster,” Clune told VentureBeat.

-ANML has made progress by meta-learning solutions to problems instead of relying on manually engineering solutions.
+ANML has made progress by meta-learning solutions to problems instead of manually engineering solutions.
 This is in keeping with a move toward searching for algorithm architectures to find state-of-the-art results rather than hand-coding algorithms from scratch.

 Last week, an MIT Tech Review article argued that OpenAI lacks a clear plan for reaching AGI, as some of its breakthroughs are the product of computational resources and technical innovations developed in other labs.
 The average OpenAI employee, the article said, believes it will take 15 years to reach AGI.